Gameplay Basics

 • If Fullness goes above 150 from eating the Peach Bun, you can wait until Fullness < 150

-before reverting from Morph Status to avoid activating Sumo Status.
+before reverting from Morphed Status to avoid activating Sumo Status.

 • Eating a Peach Bun during Sumo Status:

-• The Max HP +50 effect from Sumo Status doesn't apply during Morph status.
+• The Max HP +50 effect from Sumo Status doesn't apply during Morphed status.

 • Reverting after Fullness goes below 120 skips the -5 Max Fullness penalty.